-This call for proposals is open to Stanford faculty embarking on new research directions in sustainable energy or at the nexus of energy with food, water, transportation, human health, and the environment.
-The TomKat Center for Sustainable Energy (TKC) expects to award up to three seed grants through this call.
-These grants are meant to promote early stage high-risk, high-reward research projects with seed funding of up to $100,000 (inclusive of Stanford’s 8% isc fees) per year for up to two years.
+This call for proposals is open to Stanford doctoral students performing research in sustainable energy or at the nexus of sustainable energy with food, water, transportation, human health, and the environment.
+The TomKat Center for Sustainable Energy (TKC) expects to award up to three fellowships through this call.
+These fellowships are meant to support advanced doctoral students (third year and beyond) to pursue innovative research projects beyond the proof-of-concept stage toward impactful applications.
+These fellowships will provide salary/stipend and tuition support for up to two years and $5000 in research and conference travel funding.

-For questions associated with the seed grant program or the submission process please contact:
+For questions associated with the fellowship program or the submission process please contact:

 Danica Sarlya at email@example.com